jaak-peterson/autoware_mini_practice/practice_3/README.md

 5.0

 ```
-5. Calculate the steering angle using the formula below and add it to the vehicle command.
+5. Calculate the steering angle using the formula below and use the value to replace the `steering_angle` in vehicle command.

 ![pure_pursuit_formula](doc/pure_pursuit_formula.png)